Structured AI · Founding Engineer.

 Joined at the founding-engineering stage with a clear mandate: ship the agent infrastructure, the iOS client, and the deploy pipeline that production needed.
 Most of the engineering decisions had compound constraints — enterprise compliance, cross-platform parity, deploy speed — that rewarded engineers who could move fast across the stack.

-Most architectural detail beyond the public timeline is NDA-bound.
+Most architectural detail beyond this public-pattern summary is NDA-bound.
 The deeper version is available in 1:1 conversation under appropriate scope.

-Anthropic's hosted Programmatic Tool Calling doesn't support Zero Data Retention, and enterprise clients required ZDR.
-Built a request-interception layer that handles PTC traffic locally — untrusted code runs in a hardened in-house pod (JSON-RPC over child subprocess, AST validation, bubblewrap + seccomp); customer data wipes immediately and never reaches the model provider.
+Enterprise clients required Zero Data Retention, and hosted tool-execution backends typically don't satisfy ZDR.
+The shape: a request-interception layer that handles tool-execution traffic locally — untrusted code runs in a hardened in-house pod (JSON-RPC over child subprocess, AST validation, bubblewrap + seccomp); customer data wipes immediately and never reaches the model provider.

-Anthropic Claude drives the reasoning loop; Google Gemini Vision is delegated for high-resolution document inspection through a multi-tile rendering pipeline that yields significantly higher effective resolution than naive full-page rendering.
+Reasoning LLM drives the loop; a separate vision model is delegated for high-resolution document inspection through a multi-tile rendering pipeline that yields significantly higher effective resolution than naive full-page rendering.
 Different providers, different strengths — the agent uses each where it wins.

 Synthesis over framework adoption

-Built three prior agents on LangGraph Deep Agents, raw LangGraph nodes, and Anthropic's Claude Code SDK loop.
+Built three prior agents on different framework choices.
 None hit the bar.
 The shipped agent is a synthesis: takes the strongest pattern from each (prefetch-backed tools and server-side compaction, workspace + execute model, minimal-tool philosophy, adaptive thinking) and strips out every line of framework overhead.

-Modular agent loop with on-demand tool loading and persistent skill / memory injection.
-Cache-friendly via Anthropic's ephemeral cache_control directive — the right primitive for cost-sensitive long-context agents.
+Modular pipeline with on-demand tool loading and persistent skill / memory injection.
+Cache-friendly via ephemeral prompt-cache primitives — the right shape for cost-sensitive long-context agents.

-Construction drawings are 36×24-inch sheets — naive full-page rendering loses critical detail.
+Domain documents (large-format drawings) lose critical detail under naive full-page rendering.
 Multi-tile rendering yields significantly higher effective resolution at the same per-tile cost.
 Multi-vendor design where each provider plays its strength.

 Linux user-namespace isolation + syscall filtering + pre-execution AST static analysis.
 Same-class hardening as production code-execution platforms (Replit / E2B), built in-house for ZDR-compliant enterprise deployment.

-Anthropic's hosted PTC doesn't support Zero Data Retention.
-Custom interception layer keeps execution local while preserving Claude's PTC code-quality.
-ZDR compliance without sacrificing model capability.
+Hosted programmatic tool-calling backends don't satisfy Zero Data Retention.
+A custom interception layer keeps execution local while preserving the model's code-quality.
+ZDR compliance without sacrificing capability.

 Cross-process typed RPC at scale.
-Protobuf schemas double as the API contract — no drift between client and server.
+Schemas double as the API contract — no drift between client and server.

 Chat survives network blips, pod restarts, and deploys without lost messages.
 Replay-on-reconnect is the modern primitive for production conversational UI.